Baur au Lac

-The 120 rooms are individually decorated with styles ranging from art deco and French Louis XVI to English regency, but all feature exclusive fabrics and furnishings from Europe, and marble bathrooms with heated floors.
-The amenities are many, from valet parking and chauffeured, on-demand limousines to a round-the-clock concierge and even car repair and flower-purchasing services.
+The 119 rooms are individually decorated with styles ranging from Art Deco to French Louis XVI and English regency, but all feature exclusive fabrics and furnishings from Europe, plus marble bathrooms with heated floors.
+The amenities are many, from valet parking and on-demand, chauffeured limousines to a round-the-clock concierge and even car-repair and flower-purchasing services.

-Two renowned restaurants are on-site, along with an inviting bar, an idyllic garden, and a spa.
+There are two renowned restaurants on-site, along with an inviting bar and an idyllic garden.

 AFAR Local Expert